 Clearly, when you look more closely at this welcome offer, it’s nowhere near as appealing as it first seems.

 At a basic level, you’re admittedly not being asked to risk too much here.
 There aren’t even any minimum odds or market restrictions on that £10 qualifying bet, meaning you’ve got every chance of turning an immediate profit with that.
-As for the free bet, though, actually making any money from it will be a tough task.
 While the initial odds of 1/2 are fair, the 10x rollover requirement is frankly ridiculous.

 In an ideal world, a bookie will hook people in with a killer welcome offer, then give them a steady diet of useful ongoing promotions to keep them around.
 In the case of BazingaBet, the welcome offer is far from ‘ideal’… and unfortunately, the ongoing promotions aren’t really good enough to pick up the slack.